-Wednesday, September 18, 2019 Soda-Pharma: Fountain Flavors from the Dawn of the Pharmaceutical Age 6:30 pm -8:30 pm Location: Second Floor of Shane Confectionery 110 Market Street, Philadelphia, Pa.
+*** Wednesday, September, 18, 2019 Soda-Pharma: Fountain Flavors from the Dawn of The Pharmaceutical Age 6:30-8:30 p.m.
+Location: Second Floor of Shane Confectionery 110 Market Street, Philadelphia, PA.
 Speaker: Laurel Burmeister, Shane's Confectionery Archivist

-Saturday, October 5 A Revolution in Baking: Christopher Ludwick and Colonial Gingerbread Tasting Location: Historic Sugartown, Malvern, Pa. our program co-sponsor Speaker: Niel De Marino, the Georgian Baker
+Saturday, October 5 A Revolution in Baking: Christopher Ludwick and Colonial Gingerbread Tasting Location: Historic Sugartown, Malvern, Pa. our program co-sponsor Speaker: Niel De Marino, The Georgian Kitchen

-Saturday, December 7 HFSDV's 25th Anniversary Party & The Foods of the Centennial International Exhibition of 18976 and Their Legacy Location: Joseph Ambler Inn Speaker: William Woys Weaver, food historian, author of 16 books and HFSDV's first president
+*** Saturday, December 7, 2019 HFSDV's 25th Anniverary Party & The Foods of the Centennial International Exhibition of 1876 and Their Legacy Location: Joseph Ambler Inn Speaker: William Woys Weaver, food historian, author of 16 books and HFSDV's first president